wp-plugins/flickr-shortcode-importer/readme.txt

 Imports [flickr] shortcode images into the Media Library.

 == Description ==
 Imports [flickr] shortcode images into the Media Library.
+Furthermore, it transforms the post content [flickr] shortcodes into links containing the Media Library based image of the proper size and alignment.

 The first [flickr] image found in post content is set as the post's Featured Image and removed from the post content.
 The remaining [flickr] shortcodes are then transfromed as image links to their attachment page.
-Image size and alignment properties are kept in the new link.

-This plugin is handy for transitioning from plugin `wordpress-flickr-manager` to own Media Library because you have your own CDN services.
+This plugin is handy for transitioning from plugin `wordpress-flickr-manager` to your own Media Library because you have CDN services or want to move off of third party software.

 = Handled shortcode samples =
 * [flickr id="5348222727" thumbnail="small" overlay="false" size="large" group="" align="none"]